Overview

 Hybrid approach

-You will install the Recoll DMG just like any regular Mac OS application:
+You will install from the Recoll DMG just like any regular Mac OS application:

 I don’t sign the application, as I don’t relish paying Apple 99 dollars per year just for this.
 If the unsigned binary is a problem for you (which I do understand), you can also build the bundle yourself.
 Also, the .dmg has checksum and pgp signature companion files, as described here.